 - Tang, Z., & Tang, J. (2017).
 Stakeholder Corporate Social Responsibility Orientation Congruence, Entrepreneurial Orientation and Environmental Performance of Chinese Small and Medium-sized Enterprises.
 British Journal of Management, 29(4), 634-651. https://doi.org/10.1111/1467-8551.12255

 - The Guardian (2018).
-Firm donates boreholes, learning materials to Osun community.
-Retrieved from https://guardian.ng/news/firm-donates-boreholes-learning-materials-to-osun-community/
+Firm donates boreholes, learning materials to Osun community. https://guardian.ng/news/firm-donates-boreholes-learning-materials-to-osun-community/

 - The Tony Elemelu Foundation (2017).
-Bilikiss Adebiyi-Abiola is Cascading Impact Across the Environment.
-Retrieved from https://www.tonyelumelufoundation.org/west-africa/bilikiss-adebiyi-abiola-is-cascading-impact-across-the-environment
+Bilikiss Adebiyi-Abiola is Cascading Impact Across the Environment. https://www.tonyelumelufoundation.org/west-africa/bilikiss-adebiyi-abiola-is-cascading-impact-across-the-environment

 - Torugsa, N. A., O’Donohue, W., & Hecker, R. (2011).
 Capabilities, Proactive CSR and Financial Performance in SMEs: Empirical Evidence from an Australian Manufacturing Industry Sector.
 Journal of Business Ethics, 109(4), 483-500. https://doi.org/10.1007/s10551-011-1141-1

 - United Nations (2018).
 United Nations Environment Programme, Annual Report 2018. https://www.unenvironment.org/annualreport/2018/index.php#cover